What is customer support?

 • Empower teams to act with authority

-If you hire the right people and have reliable guidelines in place, there’s no reason why you should force your support teams to double check everything with management.
+If you hire the right people and have reliable guidelines in place, there is no reason you should force your support teams to double check everything with management.
 Giving your teams the authority to make decisions will help expedite solutions and improve the overall customer experience.

 • Keep customers in the loop